Fujifilm X-T3 vs Leica M Typ 240

 Body comparison: Fujifilm X-T3 vs Leica M Typ 240

 An illustration of the physical size and weight of the Fujifilm X-T3 and the Leica M Typ 240 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T3 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M Typ 240 is notably smaller (10 percent) than the Fujifilm X-T3.
 However, the M Typ 240 is markedly heavier (26 percent) than the X-T3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.